Orchards, Washington: History

 Orchards was originally known as Fourth Plain.
 Several theories exist as to the etymology of the name, but one account states that in 1846, Dugald McTavish, an employee of the Hudson's Bay Company, surveyed land near the fur trading post, Fort Vancouver.
 McTavish described four plains in the area of thick woods and officials at the trading post numbered the plains accordingly thus providing the name of the community.
 Wanting a more unique name, residents voted in 1904 to change the name to Orchards, after the many fruit trees in the area.

 Geography

 Orchards is located in southern Clark County.
 The community is bordered to the northeast by Hockinson, to the north by Brush Prairie, to the west by Five Corners, and to the south by the city limits of Vancouver.
 The neighborhood of Sifton is in the southern part of the CDP.

 According to the United States Census Bureau, the Orchards CDP has a total area of 14.0 sqkm, all of it land.

 Demographics

+The community first appeared as a census designated place under the name Orchards in the 1980 U.S. census.
+The CDP was split into the Orchards North CDP and the Orchards South CDP for the 1990 U.S. census.
+The community was again renamed Orchards and territory added from the deleted Orchards South CDP for the 2000 U.S. census.